cadia-lvl/ss_asr/src/clever_ideas.md

 * Try overfitting to a single batch on all modules
+    [] LM
+    [

-* Try training on all-zero data to get underlying distribution
+* Try training on all-zero data to get underlying distribution by inspecting the loss
 * Use variance-scaled initialization

 More advice: https://pcc.cs.byu.edu/2017/10/02/practical-advice-for-building-deep-neural-networks/